 Keep human activity on your property to a minimum.
 “Deer quickly respond to an increased amount of human pressure in their core area, so it is best to get in and out when planting plots, putting in scouting cameras and hanging stands,” Winand advised.
 “Unless you are hunting an area that sees a lot of human activity constantly, staying out of the woods as much as possible is important.”
 Winand suggests never hunting a stand location more than twice a week.
 Any more than that and the deer will probably avoid the area.

 Making sure the deer have something to eat on a small piece of property will keep them on the property more often.
 “The biggest problem with small woodlots is that deer will travel through them but don’t live in them.
 To make a deer stay on your property you must provide them with food and shelter, which isn’t as hard to do as many people think,” Winand says.
 He suggests planting fruit trees.
 “Deer love apples, but many hunters don’t think about planting trees on their property because they believe they take forever to grow.
 Many crab apple varieties and normal table apples can be grown quite quickly with a little bit of care.
-Placing cages over them and some kind of weed mat around the trunk will keep weeds at bay so the tree can get plenty of nutrients,” he says.
+Placing cages over them and around the trunk will keep weeds at bay so the tree can get plenty of nutrients,” he says.
 Fertilizing and watering helps trees produce fruit faster than simply planting a tree and walking away.
 With a little care, a fruit tree will produce enough fruit to hunt over in a few years if the tree is a few inches in diameter when planted.

 Oaks are another good option.
 Hunters know that deer love acorns, but most think that oak trees take years to mature to the point where they produce large numbers of acorns.
 This isn’t the case anymore.
 “I now plant a burr oak/white oak cross that matures very quickly.
 They start producing large numbers of acorns in a few years if the tree is properly cared for,” Winand says.
 The good news about oak trees and apple trees is they drop their fruit in the fall.
 This keeps deer on your property at the most important time of the year.